ayush10mehta/Advance-Linear-Regression-Assignment/README.md

 ## General Information

-- A bike-sharing system is a service that makes bikes available to people for short-term, shared use that can be paid for or provided for free.
-Many bike share programmes enable users to pick up a bike from a "dock," which is typically computer-controlled and where they enter their payment details to have the bike unlocked.
-Then, you can return this bike to a different system-affiliated dock.

-### Problem Statement

-- The ongoing Corona pandemic has recently caused a US bike-sharing company, BoomBikes, to experience significant drops in income.
-In the current market environment, it is extremely difficult for the organisation to remain viable.
-It has therefore made the conscious decision to develop a business plan that will enable it to increase revenue as soon as the ongoing lockdown ends and the economy returns to a healthy state.

-- BoomBikes hopes to understand how people will feel about shared bikes when the current Covid-19-related nationwide quarantine situation ends in this effort.
-They have planned this in order to differentiate themselves from other service providers and be ready to meet people's requirements when everything improves.
+- Surprise Housing, a US-based housing company, has made the decision to enter the Australian market.
+The business buys homes for less than their actual value and sells them for more using data analytics.
+The business has gathered a set of data from Australian home sales for the same objective.
+The CSV file below contains the data.In order to enter the market, the company is looking at potential properties to purchase.
+To determine the actual value of the potential properties and whether to invest in them or not, you must construct a regression model using regularisation.

 ### Business Goals
-- With the available independent variables, we must model the demand for shared bikes.
-The management will use it to determine precisely how the needs change with changing features.
-They can adjust their business approach in accordance with demand levels and client expectations.
-The model will also help management better grasp the dynamics of demand in a new market.
+- Modeling the cost of homes using the relevant independent variables is required.
+This model will then be used by the management to understand how exactly the prices fluctuate with the factors.
+As a result, they can influence the company's strategy and concentrate on areas that will provide large returns.
+The tool will also help management better understand how prices change in a new market.

 ### About the Data
 - The data set used is the train.csv data set.
 It have 1460 rows and 81 columns.
 Explaining the columns which has been most used for the analysis and modeling purposes.

-1. MSSubClass: Identifies the type of dwelling involved in the sale.
+MSSubClass: Identifies the type of dwelling involved in the sale.
-2. MSZoning: Identifies the general zoning classification of the sale.
+MSZoning: Identifies the general zoning classification of the sale.
-3. LotFrontage: Linear feet of street connected to property
+LotFrontage: Linear feet of street connected to property
-4. LotArea: Lot size in square feet
+LotArea: Lot size in square feet
-5. Street: Type of road access to property
+Street: Type of road access to property
-6. Alley: Type of alley access to property
+Alley: Type of alley access to property
-7. LotShape: General shape of property
+LotShape: General shape of property

-8. LandContour: Flatness of the property
+LandContour: Flatness of the property
-9. LotConfig: Lot configuration
+LotConfig: Lot configuration

-10. LandSlope: Slope of property
+LandSlope: Slope of property

-11. Neighborhood: Physical locations within Ames city limits
+Neighborhood: Physical locations within Ames city limits

-12. Condition1: Proximity to various conditions
+Condition1: Proximity to various conditions

-13. Condition2: Proximity to various conditions (if more than one is present)
+Condition2: Proximity to various conditions (if more than one is present)

-14. BldgType: Type of dwelling
+BldgType: Type of dwelling

-15. HouseStyle: Style of dwelling
+HouseStyle: Style of dwelling

-16. OverallCond: Rates the overall condition of the house
+OverallCond: Rates the overall condition of the house

-17. YearBuilt: Original construction date
+YearBuilt: Original construction date

-18. YearRemodAdd: Remodel date (same as construction date if no remodeling or additions)
+YearRemodAdd: Remodel date (same as construction date if no remodeling or additions)

-19. RoofStyle: Type of roof
+RoofStyle: Type of roof

-20. RoofMatl: Roof material
+RoofMatl: Roof material

-21. Exterior1st: Exterior covering on house
+Exterior1st: Exterior covering on house

-22. Exterior2nd: Exterior covering on house (if more than one material)
+Exterior2nd: Exterior covering on house (if more than one material)

-23. MasVnrType: Masonry veneer type
+MasVnrType: Masonry veneer type

 MasVnrArea: Masonry veneer area in square feet